PanosChatzi/panos-chatz/content/authors/admin/_index.md

   link: https://github.com/PanosChatzi
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# icon: cv
+- icon: cv
-#  icon_pack: ai
+  icon_pack: ai
-#  link: "D:/Programs/Hugo/Sites/Myacademic/panos-chatz/static/files/Greek CV- PC.pdf"
+  link: "static/files/Greek CV-PC.pdf"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""